iref-use/ps4-remote-pkg-sender/README.md

 Switch to Processing Center and add or select your PKG's, press send
 Follow the Tasks Process

+### on Trouble
+Your PS4 and PC have to be on the same Network.
+If you have connection issues, check your Router or Firewall.
+If you think there is an issue, please report it.

 ## Credits:
 Thanks to flatz, Specter, xvortex